French language: Africa

 While spoken mainly as a second language, French is increasingly being spoken as a native language in Francophone Africa among some communities in urban areas or the elite class.
 This is especially true in the cities of Abidjan, Kinshasa, and Lubumbashi, Douala, Libreville, Antananarivo, Cotonou, and Brazzaville.
 However, in contrast to Central Africa and most of West Africa where French had been entrenched, countries in North Africa and the Sahel have generally distanced themselves from the language due to colonial connections.
-For example, Algeria intermittently attempted to remove the use of French in favor of a strong native language (see Arabization), and French has recently also been removed as an official language in Mali, Burkina Faso, and Niger in 2023, 2024, and 2025, respectively.
-Despite these changes and the emergence of English as a global lingua franca, French today remains a major language in the societies of Morocco, Algeria and Tunisia.
+For example, Algeria intermittently attempted to remove the use of French in favor of a strong native language (see Arabization), and French was removed as an official language in Mali, Burkina Faso, and Niger in 2023, 2024, and 2025, respectively.
+Despite these changes and the emergence of English as a global lingua franca, French today remains a major language in the Sahel and the societies of Morocco, Algeria and Tunisia.

 Due to the rise of French in Africa, the total French-speaking population worldwide is expected to reach 700 million people in 2050.
 French was the fastest growing language on the continent (in terms of either official or foreign languages).
 Sub-Saharan Africa is the region where the French language is most likely to expand, because of the expansion of education and rapid population growth.
 It is also where the language has evolved the most in recent years.
 Some vernacular forms of French in Africa can be difficult to understand for French speakers from other countries, but written forms of the language are very closely related to those of the rest of the French-speaking world.